nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### How is the feature implemented?
 The parser for the `sort` command works similarly to all other commands implemented.
-In this case, as the user may potentially key in multiple valid `s/` prefix fields, we utilise the `ArgumentTokenizer` in order to parse in all the input, and only utilise the last `s/` prefix field.
+In this case, as the user may potentially key in multiple valid `s/` prefix fields, we utilise the `ArgumentTokenizer` in order to parse in all the inputs, and only utilise the last `s/` prefix field.

 The main logic for executing the `sort` command works within the `ModelManager` and `AddressBook` classes.
 When the sort command is executed, a valid Comparator is passed as an argument into the `updateSortedCandidateList()` method, which